Current filter:

 Separable Portion 1 is now complete.
 This is the first of five sections in this project - keep an eye on our updates to follow the next sections in this programme of work.

-Works are progressing well with the road lift as part of Stage 1 just north of Flaxmill Bridge, the road has been milled back preparing to have the additional fill added in to lift the road in stages – progressing as planned and on track to be completed by the end of May.
+Works are progressing well with the road lift as part of Stage 1 just north of Flaxmill Bridge, the road has been milled back preparing to have the additional fill added in to lift the road in stages – progressing as planned and on track be the end of May.

 On March 29th, we held the blessing to commence the Flaxmill Roading Upgrade around Flaxmill bridge and north to Wanstead bridge.
 Our contractor Russell Roads is establishing onsite this week to lift the road as the first of five separable portions.
 The blessing was led by local hapu Ngati Kere, and was well attended by local landowners, CHBDC councillors, staff, our design team Stantec, our contractor Russell Roads and our funder the Provincial Development Unit.
 A pretty exciting moment in the programme to get our flagship project underway!